WalletScrutiny/WalletScrutinyCom/_android/com.unocoin.unocoinwallet.md

 Google Play does not talk about where the keys are stored but it links to their website and there we read

-> AES-256 Encryption
+> AES-256 Encryption<br>
->
-> The address-private key pairs obtained are encrypted using AES-256, sealed in envelopes and stored in multiple safe deposit lockers.
+  The address-private key pairs obtained are encrypted using AES-256, sealed in envelopes and stored in multiple safe deposit lockers.

 which clearly means they have the keys and you don't.
 As a custodial service,